dinhmedia/SQL/README.md

 # Triggers
-This trigger export data sql to Invoices Digital
+This trigger export data to SQL Server to Invoices Digital